bcowgill/bsac-linux-cfg/bin/exercism/elixir/word-count/README.md

 # Word Count
+exercise to sublist, book to end part I
 Write a program that given a phrase can count the occurrences of each word in that phrase.

 For example for the input `"olly olly in come free"`